santibreo/pj-site/source/posts/programming/2022-08-17-Sphinx_tutorial.rst

 Sphinx supports 2 markup languages: Markdown and ReStructuredText.
 Even if Markdown is much more common nowadays and you are probably more used to it, I suggest you to give ReStructuredText a try.
 It have as many features as you can imagine and less limitations than Markdown.
-Being familiar with both it won't harm you.
+Being familiar with both won't harm you.

 Here I left some cool guides on ReStructuredText syntax, which I usually keep